Melana Scantlin

 In 2004, Scantlin was the co-host of the Screening Room, a movie review segment which airs Fridays on WDAF-TV in Kansas City, Missouri.

 Scantlin graduated from Park University in Parkville, Missouri, where she was on the Dean's List, named to the National Dean's List and Who's Who Among College and University Students.
-She was also named an All American Scholar.

 She resides in Los Angeles, California where she hosts E!
 News Now since 2009.

 Other

 She is also the cousin of lead singer Wes Scantlin from Puddle of Mudd.